 I use the SOG Tomahawk to cut firewood, dig holes, driving tent stakes, pulling tent stakes (see the holes in the blade? perfect!), and for entertainment.
 When all your chores are done, it’s fun to throw this well balanced axe.
 After many poor throws, this tomahawk has show it’s durability.
 I’ve also used the axe to pry wood apart and am surprised the handle holds up as well as it has.
 For the price, the quality of the tool is simply amazing.
 It’s also extremely light.
 I highly recommend.

-Gerber Downrange Tomahawk review
+#9 Gerber Downrange Tomahawk

 I wanted one of these since I first saw them come on the market.
 My only regret is that these weren’t around when I was in the military.
 This item is a phenomenal breaching tool or would be an outstanding tool to add to your “go bag” or “bug out bag”.
 This item takes the place of multiple items that you would normally keep in your go bag.
-It is very high quality and I have put the Gerber 30-000792 Downrange Tomahawk with Molle Compatible Sheath through the ringer since I got it and it has held up phenomenally, plus you can’t beat the lifetime warranty it has through Gerber.
+It is very high quality and I have put the Gerber Downrange Tomahawk through the ringer since I got it and it has held up phenomenally, plus you can’t beat the lifetime warranty it has through Gerber.

 The only thing I would caution someone on, if you are looking for a versatile camping axe, this is not the product you want.
 It is made for breaching as well as other things.
 However, due to it’s design it has effective but blunted cutting surfaces to achieve the tasks it was created for.
 It would not be great for chopping wood.
 Though it can complete this task it will just take longer than a sharper camping hatchet or axe.

-SOG Hand Axe with G10 Handle review
+#8 SOG Hand Axe with G10 Handle

 I bought this camp ax from a different site, but have been more than thrilled with the purchase.
 This ax has a full tang, which makes it a great pick right off the bat. the handle is also ergonomic to fit your hand, which feels great with or without gloves.

-United Cutlery Hawk Axe review
+#7 United Cutlery M48 Hawk Axe

-is a perfect weapon or tool, based on how you intend to use it… Well balanced and just the right length to wield either with one arm or two… Good gripping surface and comes with a provision to loop a paracord for securing it well…The blade is a wicked sick design as it has a good head to toe ratio and the rear guard doesn’t disappoint one bit…
+Behold!
+The modern age battle axe!!!
+I checked out a couple of video reviews and all the other reviews on this product… And i must say it doesn’t disappoint…The United Cutlery M48 Hawk Axe is a perfect weapon or tool, based on how you intend to use it… Well balanced and just the right length to wield either with one arm or two… Good gripping surface and comes with a provision to loop a paracord for securing it well…The blade is a wicked sick design as it has a good head to toe ratio and the rear guard doesn’t disappoint one bit.

-The actual cutting edge is quite sharp… The butt is not sharp but good enuf to pierce any soft objects…Sheath is also reasonably good but could have been better in terms of perfect fitting… For a comparison, check the cold steel trench hawk’s plastic sheath… However, this is but a minor setback, if one considers it so…Overall i have thoroughly enjoyed wielding this blade and scaring the living daylights out of my family and friends, who, after initial apprehensions have begun to like it themselves…Thoroughly recommended for campers/trekkers and adventure enthusiasts… Or even for someone who just loves wicked blades with skulls engraved on them 😀 Special mention to the one day delivery by Jalic.Inc… Truly appreciated…
+The actual cutting edge is quite sharp… The butt is not sharp but good enuf to pierce any soft objects…Sheath is also reasonably good but could have been better in terms of perfect fitting… For a comparison, check the cold steel trench hawk’s plastic sheath… However, this is but a minor setback, if one considers it so…Overall i have thoroughly enjoyed wielding United Cutlery M48 Hawk Axe as I have put it in my survival bug out pack and now carry it with me on hiking trip.
+I would thoroughly recommended for campers/trekkers and adventure enthusiasts… Or even for someone who just loves wicked blades with skulls engraved on them 😀 Special mention to the one day delivery by Jalic.Inc… Truly appreciated…

-Looking at the scaxe line I love Schrade products however, they really raised the bar with this tactical hatchet t-hawk.
+Looking at the Scaxe line I love Schrade products however, they really raised the bar with this tactical hatchet t-hawk.
 I never bought into scaxe line because of the none full tang excluding the scaxe3 if I remember right.

 This is a small T-Hawk but, with it’s 3/8 in full tang design its one tough hatchet.
 I do worry just a little bit about the center cut out being a weak point however it’s hatch size and isn’t going to see the impacts a full size ax would and with the thickness of the sk5 high carbon stainless steel and Schrades life time warranty its only a small worry.